Satoru Asako: Personal life

 After his retirement, Asako became a trainer and road agent for Pro Wrestling Noah, as well as a judoka instructor.

 He also now runs an Orthopedic Clinic in Gyotoku, Ichikawa City Japan, which he has operated since 2011.

-He left his position with Noah in 2017 to focus on his clinic.
+After his retirement, Asako would still show up at Wrestling Events every now and then.
+Most notably, he was former NO FEAR partner and personal friend Takao Omori's manager at Fortune Dream 7 in 2022, where Omori defeated GLEAT wrestler Issei Onitsuka.